An immersive life-affirming odyssey through the life of Lemon Jelly DJ and club producer Fred Deakin

 Director Sita Pieraccini is also a performance artist and you can see her influence in getting Fred to move from behind his decks to float among his audience.
 She has shaped his story from being more than just a mere linear narrative into something far more interactive and engaging, wisely keeping the mood light even in the darkest moments and switching the tempo up frequently as we go through the decades.
 His final shimmy in the spotlight is a perfect sendoff and thank you to those who have bring this event to life night after night.

-Maybe it’s the endorphins speaking but there is something beautiful and special about any show that is so inclusive and relaxed and works hard to please its audience.
+Maybe it’s the endorphins speaking, but there is something beautiful and special about any show that is so inclusive and relaxed and works so hard to please its audience.
 It has a concept at its heart that could over time scale to bigger venues or be turned into an anthology with different DJs telling their stories.
 The next time that the Arts Council should find itself wondering where to splash the cash to get punters off the couches, away from the screens and into theatres, they could do worse than throw more money at immersive shows in general and this one in particular.

-Club Life continues until 24 November
+Club Life continues at the Omnibus Theatre until 24 November

 Photo credit: Kat Gollock